My Home and Alphabet group ‘GMUBH’

 Daily:

-Total Physical response/warm-up Exercise (to be done before every session)
+Total Physical response/warm-up exercise (to be done before every session)

 Aim: To enable the children to understand the given commands and respond correctly.